armbian/configurator/docs/PACKAGING.md

 The package will build :

-* A CLI package for the architecture "any".
+* A CLI package for the architecture "all".
-* A TUI package for the architecture "any".
+* A TUI package for the architecture "all".
 * A CLI package for the architecture "arm64".
 * A CLI package for the architecture "arm64", targeting AllWinner boards.
 * A GUI package for the architecture "arm64", targeting AllWinner boards.

-Note that the files used by the "any" package WILL NOT BE SHARED with "arm64" or "arm64.allwinner" !
+Note that the files used by the "all" package WILL NOT BE SHARED with "arm64" or "arm64.allwinner" !
 Same thing, the CLI files from "arm64" WILL NOT BE SHARED with the files in the "arm64.allwinner".
-Meaning that, in this example, if the same CLI files are used in "any", "arm64" and "arm64.allwinner", they need to be COPIED OVER AND OVER, in each "CLI" subdirectory of each architecture.
+Meaning that, in this example, if the same CLI files are used in "all", "arm64" and "arm64.allwinner", they need to be COPIED OVER AND OVER, in each "CLI" subdirectory of each architecture.